ThatMajd/edusat/README.md

 ## Things to implement:

 - <s>Write file (opb) parser</s>
+- <s>Normalize constraints</s>
-- Sort coeffiecents and variables when creating clause
+- Sort coefficients and variables when creating clause
 - Modify PBClause
 - Modify Solver

 ## Current progress
+### Parser:
-- Wrote file parser that uses the same variable encoding as edusat positive -> even and negative -> odd
+- The file parser uses the same variable encoding as edusat positive -> even and negative -> odd
+- Parser assumes constraint are >=, to normalize the coef we take the positive sum of negative coef and add them to the RHS